 The experimental probability distribution is composed of the values of the data sample collected from May 21 to September 1, 2021, comprising 617 holes sampled every 0.05 m, totaling more than 10,000 lines with information.

-To facilitate the analysis and discussion, the data were divided into six blocks that correspond, exactly, to the six different mining fronts where they were generated, with three ore banks located in the altimetric quotas (835, 850 and 865) and three of barren in the positions with topographical dimensions (868, 900 and 950).
-Figure 2 illustrates the distribution of holes on the work fronts and the drilling techniques used.
+To facilitate the analysis and discussion, the data were divided into six blocks that correspond exactly to the six different mining fronts where they were generated, with three ore banks located in the altimetric quotas (835, 850 and 865) and three of the barren in the positions with topographical dimensions (868, 900 and 950).
+Figure 2 illustrates the distribution of holes on the work front and the drilling techniques used.

 Figure 2 – Graphic drilling technique used.